 Although every woman gets a period – few give much thought to how the traditional menstrual products impact our environment.
 We want to change that!

-It is estimated that the average women will discard roughly 250-300 pounds of period products in her lifetime.
-This can include pads, tampon applicators and plugs – all which are not eco-friendly and can sit in landfills.
+It is estimated that the average woman will discard roughly 250-300 pounds of period products in her lifetime.
+This can include pads, tampon applicators, and plugs – all of which are not eco-friendly and can sit in landfills.
 While this overall waste is a small amount of all waste that we make – it should still be something we consider in our daily lives.